w3irDv/savemii/READMEs/Saves_README.md

 1. Enter into the task and just press `A` to initiate the import or the export task.
 For import tasks, SaveMii will check if the savedata in the SD belongs to the title and region you are trying to import to.

-If neded, you can select which keys to use to encrypt by pressing `X` in the Export task menu.
+If neded, you can select which keys to use to encrypt by pressing `Y` in the Export task menu.
 This will open the KeyList menu.
 All files in the `SD:/wiiu/backups/keys` folder will be shown.
 Select with `A`, `X`, and `Y` which file has to be used to get the private, shared keys or the mac address.
 For more details, please see the [Encyption keys](#encryption-keys) section.

 ## Encryption Keys